The seven Do’s and Don’ts of divorce and children

 messages, money, or anything else.

-support from your children.
-Use your family or friends
+from your children.
+Use your family or friends or seek

 7. Resist the temptation to be a Disney-land parent

-Children need to spend quiet time with you and be
+need to spend quiet time with you and be interested in

-interested in all aspects of their life including
+all aspects of their life including homework, friends and

 “Do’s”

-and Dad will always love them, no matter what.
+Dad will always love them, no matter what.
+Always take

-Always take the time to listen to your children about
+the time to listen to your children about their feelings.

 2. Assure your children that your separation is not their